isuryanarayanan/suryan/wareiq-app/wq-1090/tasks.md

 3. Renewal

-When a client renews an application, the client will receive a notification that the application has been renewed.
-This operation can be done by the client or by the system.
-So the template has 2 scenarios:
+Renewal of the application is done at expiry by the background job.
+When the application is renewed, the client will receive a notification that the application has been renewed.

-- Client renewal `client_app_renewal_success` (When the client renews the application)
 - System renewal `client_app_wiq_renewal_success` (When the system renews the application)

 4. Upgrade